iCliniq Logo

 Hello doctor,

-I have enquired about Holter monitor.
-But it is not available at my town.
+I have enquired about the Holter monitor.
+But it is not available in my town.
 I need to join the office.
 I am a software engineer by profession.
 So not much physical work.
-I was never having issue with sleep.
-But after this recent bout, I always wake up in the midnight.
+I was never having an issue with sleep.
+But after this recent bout, I always wake up at midnight.
 Still, there is uneasiness and I still feel anxious.
-Also, it did not feel good when travel or in office.
+Also, it did not feel good when traveling or in the office.
 I have started yoga and walking.
 Your medicine stopped my pain but I still feel anxious.

 Please help.